khaled-gohar/databricks_lakehouse_pipeline/README.md

 ### End-to-End Data Engineering Pipeline with Neon PostgreSQL & Databricks

+> 🎯 **Business Objective**
+> Provide a centralized analytical view of bike retail sales performance by transforming CRM and ERP data into a trusted Lakehouse model, enabling analysis of **sales trends, product performance, and customer behavior**.

 An end-to-end **Lakehouse data engineering project** built with **Neon PostgreSQL, Databricks, PySpark, Delta Lake, and Unity Catalog**.

 The project implements a **Bronze → Silver → Gold Medallion Architecture**, transforming raw PostgreSQL data into analytics-ready dimensional models.